 Jeremy Boudreau MA, Head of History of Art

-Jeremy has headed the History of Art department since January 2014.
+Jeremy joined the Senior Management Team of the Institute as Head of History of Art in 2014.
 His training is as a museum educator and art historian and his specialisation is the art and culture of Renaissance Italy.
 Today, he oversees a team of lecturers who contribute to the Institute’s history of art courses and study abroad programming.
 After graduating with a degree in Museum Education from the Massachusetts College of Art and Design in Boston, Jeremy completed his MA in Art History at Syracuse University as a Florence Fellow.
-He is an accredited NADFAS Lecturer, a member of the Association of Art Historians (AAH), a member of the International Council of Museums (ICOM) and serves as the Academic Co-ordinator for the annual Palazzo Strozzi Foundation USA High School Renaissance Award Programme.
+He is an accredited Lecturer for The Arts Society, a member of the Association of Art Historians (AAH) and a member of the International Council of Museums (ICOM).

 Sara Bini, History of Art Administrator

 A native Florentine, Sara is the first point of contact for students following History of Art courses.
 Prior to joining the British Institute, Sara had worked as an administrative assistant at the European University Institute in Fiesole.
 She studied Law at the University of Florence and is currently writing her MA thesis on the Law of Public Administration.